brunocasu/signal-delay-measurement/README.md

 # signal-delay-measurement
-count the delay between the transmission and reception of a signal in an FPGA
+count the delay between the transmission and reception of a signal transmitted using fiber optical cables in an FPGA Board.